Alex-Bradford/llava-posttraining-project/README.md

     - Additional loss functions could have potential
 - MoE / Sparse models:
     - Investigate using MoE architecture for that adapter, maybe there’s a different expert for different tasks:
-        - Image type: document, nature, inside setting, humans, etc.
+        - Image type: document, nature, indoor setting, human recognition, etc.
         - Prompt type: general, creative, math, coding, etc.

 ### Pre-training the ViT-LLM adapter

 - Data: focus on quality and breadth (probably same data as used in the image encoder).
 You want descriptive image-text pairs (not just 1 line text description).
-- Training recipe: simple vs complicated (BLIP-2)
+- Training recipe considerations: simple vs complicated (eg. BLIP-2 has a complicated training recipe, can you make use of any ideas from that?)

 ### Post-training the ViT-LLM adapter

 2 potential methods:
-1. Post-train the adapter, or
+1. Post-train the adapter and freeze all other params, or
 2. Lock everything except for the LLM, to focus on instruction following (same approach as done by Qwen2-VL (Oct 2024))

 Training recipe considerations: